Families and inheritance project

 Our society is facing a tripling of the aging population by 2050.
 A lack of informed decision making and planning for normative later life decisions puts individual and family health and well-being at risk, and increases costs and consequences for society.

-Our society is facing a time when more and more families, and professionals working with families, will be experiencing the complexities of inheritance decision situations.
+More and more families and professionals working with families, will be experiencing the complexities of inheritance decision situations.
 The need for inheritance research-based best practices is expected to grow exponentially with the baby boom generation on the cusp of retirement, the oldest old as the fastest growing proportion of the population, and more family systems with four to five living generations.

 Without adequate planning and communication, inheritance decisions can carry a heavy price tag for family relationships across the generations.
 Decisions about titled and non-titled property have the power to punish, reward, protect, and control; they also provide continuity and/or disruption in family relationships, rituals, and traditions.
 The impact on family members is emotional, financial, and social.
 The national demand from intergenerational family members and practitioners working with family members for families and inheritance decision making resources such as Who Gets Grandma's Yellow Pie Plate?™ continues to be strong.
 Feedback and requests reflect both audiences are hungry for additional depth and breadth in content, especially fairness as a motive.